Cyber AssessValydex™by iFeelTech

 Critical third-party services to evaluate:

-Cloud service providers
+• Cloud service providers (email, file storage, applications)

-Managed IT service providers
+• Managed IT service providers with network access

-Access to business systems
+• Software vendors with access to business systems

-Accountants, lawyers with access to confidential information
+• Professional service providers (accountants, lawyers) with access to confidential information

 Assessment questions: